kevinrb/Multilevel_Marketing_Plataform/README.md

 * MySQL
 * Linux

-At the end, we kept the API REST for the new plataform in order to communicate with client's ERP.
+At the end, we kept the REST API for the new platform in order to communicate with client's ERP.